 HOW MUCH IT COST TO INSTALL A FIBERGLASS POOL

 If you want a pool, you are probably wondering how much it cost to install a fiberglass pool.
 So, let me tell you: an entry-level fiberglass pool cost approximately $70,000.
-Most pools we install have an average cost of $95,000.
+However, most pools we install have an average cost of $95,000.
 Below, I have put together a list of essential items for an entry-level pool so you can begin planning your backyard retreat.

 THIS BLOG POST IS ALL ABOUT HOW MUCH IT COST TO INSTALL A FIBERGLASS POOL IN YOUR BACKYARD.